chrishodgson/chrishodgson.github.io/symfony/_posts/2018-01-15-symfony-batch-update-command.md

     label: "Doctrine-project.org: SQL Query Builder (DBAL)"}
 ---

+Updating large numbers of records using Doctrine ORM is not advisable for performance reasons, so we use Doctrine DBAL instead.

 #### LinkProductsToModelsCommand
 There are 2 ways provided to update rows in `updateProducts()`, one using Doctrine's DQL and the other using the QueryBuilder.